I’m a lucky man! My dad (who went by “Robert” or “Bob” Kelly) taught early on to treat business like a game, as in:

 I was eager for this McIntosh roadtrip: a 3 and ½ hour drive for me and my new drivers license.
 The shareholders meeting was uneventful but through curiousity I found myself sitting in on the McIntosh board meeting where I attempted to vote yay and nay on a few board matters before an elderly board member explained that my vote didn’t count.

-The teachings of Warren Buffett would later lead me to studying Charlie Munger, Buffett’s close friend and business partner (and an amazing teacher!).
+The teachings of Warren Buffett would later lead me to study Charlie Munger, Buffett’s close friend and business partner (and an amazing teacher!).

 I loved business so much as a kid that by the time I graduated high school I was ready to work on Wall Street full time – dad’s colleague John “Wall Street” Walsh talked me into attending University instead: “Wall Street will always be here, kid,” he wisely told me.